-Raimi’s films execute one of the most overlooked aspects of superhero films, that the villain should embody the film’s themes and also represent a philosophical/ethical challenge to the hero (Nolan’s Batman films execute this well also).
+Raimi’s films wonderfully execute one of the most overlooked aspects of superhero films, that the villain should embody the film’s themes and also represent a philosophical/ethical challenge to the hero (Nolan’s Batman films execute this well also).
 The first Spider-Man deals with the theme of identity (Peter being an orphan contrasted to the Osbornes) and then Spider-Man 2 uses Doctor Octopus to contend with hubris and going it alone.
 These also underline the bedrock of Spider-Man’s character, “with great power comes great responsibility.”

 So I really like how Raimi approaches this film’s two major themes of forgiveness and duality.
 Especially since–at least in my experience–the person often overlooked for forgiveness is ourselves.
 And certainly for Spider-Man given his ethical foundation.
-Each of the films’ two villians are tied to one of these themes, with Flint Marko/Sandman (Thomas Haden Church) personifying forgiveness (and Peter wrestling with revenge) and the alien suit/Eddie Brock/Venom (Topher Grave) representing the dual nature of man.
+Each of the films’ two villians are tied to one of these themes, with Flint Marko/Sandman (Thomas Haden Church) personifying forgiveness (and Peter wrestling with revenge) and the alien suit/Eddie Brock/Venom (Topher Grace) representing the dual nature of man.
 They’re powerful themes for Peter Parker/Spider-Man (Tobey Maguire) to wrestle with, and really worthy for a superhero film to examine.

 Pretty much everything involving the Sandman in this film is great.
 It would have been easy for him to be a kind of bland villain, but Church’s performance really gives him the sense of tragedy necessary to draw out our empathy.
 Of all of the actors in this film, Church probably best blends in to Raimi’s melodramatic groove in these films, playing Marko’s emotions just shy of being so sincerely over-the-top they become funny.
 In the comics, Sandman has oscillated back and forth between being a villain and a hero over the last few decades, and the root of that is in this film.
 He genuinely seems remorseful, and cares about his daughter.